cuttlebelle/website/content/cheatsheet/layout.md

       │       └── detail
       └── index
       ```
-      Given the structure above; this is what the `_nav` object would look like.:
+      Given the structure above; this is what the `_nav` object would look like:
       ```js
       {
         "overview": "overview",